-Like with any drug, recognizing painkiller addiction symptoms is vital to getting on your way to recovery.
-This article will help you to distinguish the physical and psychological symptoms of painkiller abuse, while allowing you to gain a better understanding of the potential behavioral deviations abusing painkillers may cause.
+Like with any drug, recognizing painkiller addiction symptoms is vital to getting on the way to recovery.
+This article will help to distinguish the physical and psychological symptoms of painkiller abuse, while allowing patients to gain a better understanding of the potential behavioral deviations abusing painkillers may cause.

 General Painkiller Addiction Signs

 Painkiller addiction often catches people unaware.
 Many users aren’t aware that painkillers can become addictive and therefore, do not notice their reliance on the drug.
 This makes it all the more important to keep an eye out for the signs of painkiller addiction.